Are self-optimizing workflows possible?

 FlowWright engines are architected as worker processes or robotic workers that perform work for workflow processes.
-Whether the engine is processing workflows, forms, ESB events, they are all processed by robotic workers.
-Robotic workers are designed for performance, but they are also able to return all resources used by the worker such as CPU, RAM any other resources back to the Operating System (OS).
+Whether the engine is processing workflows, forms, or ESB events, they are all processed by robotic workers.
+Robotic workers are designed for performance, but they can also return all resources used by the worker, such as CPU, RAM, or any other resources, to the Operating System (OS).

-As FlowWright processes more and more workflows, FlowWright's performance increases.
-Microsoft .Net itself is designed to perform better as performance increases; the application might take some initial load time, but once its loaded, engines are designed for high performance.
+As FlowWright processes more workflows, its performance increases.
+Microsoft .Net itself is designed to perform better as performance increases; the application might take some initial load time, but once it is loaded, its engines are designed for high performance.

-As you may already know, there are many user configurable settings for global use and at each processes level for optimizing.
-As FlowWright engines process workflows, these engines are able to learn from the processed workflows to self optimize.
+As you may already know, many user-configurable settings exist for global use and optimization at each process level.
+As FlowWright engines process workflows, these engines can learn from the processed workflows to self-optimize.
 Most of the technology behind this process and/or the algorithms used are proprietary.

-According the BPM life-cycle, it's all about designing a process, executing, analyzing and optimizing the process.
+According to the BPM life-cycle, it's all about designing, executing, analyzing, and optimizing the process.
 Here are some of the main reasons to optimize:

 • Redundant steps